OpenShot/openshot-qt/doc/preferences.rst

 .. image:: images/preferences-3-autosave.png

+Autosave is a saving function in OpenShot which automatically saves the current changes or progress to your project, helping to reduce the risk or impact of data loss in case of a crash, freeze or user error.

-When loading in projects from older versions of OpenShot, you may want to terporary disable Autosave to see if they work.
+When loading projects from older versions of OpenShot, you may want to terporary disable Autosave to see if they work.
 This to prevent them from being automatically overwritten by a broken version.
 ..
 Advise SuslikV on github https://github.com/OpenShot/openshot-qt/issues/3334

 Cache
 -----

 .. image:: images/preferences-4-cache.png

+A cache is a hardware or software component that stores data so that future requests for that data can be served faster.

 ..
 TODO:: Cache settings
   CacheMode - When to use Disk?
 Servers?
   Cache Limit (MB): How much % of RAM advised?
 Different for iGPU vs dedicated GPU?